Vamshi-27/SIC_Project/README.md

 - **Evaluation:** Assesses the model's performance on test data.
 - **Deployment:** Provides a simple web UI using Streamlit for easy interaction.

+## Dataset
+The project uses a dataset of writing prompts stored in `data/writing_prompts.csv`.
+This dataset consists of a collection of creative prompts that the model learns from to generate new stories.
+The preprocessing script cleans and tokenizes the text to prepare it for training.
+You can add more prompts to enhance the model's learning capabilities.

 ## File Structure
 ```
 📁 ai-story-generator